TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- It takes too much time to have any meaning really
 		- Well maybe if they wanted to drop it for someone?

-- Also add some sounds for wielding magazines for even better quality audio feedback

 - Automatically reload only after shooting and when an unloaded gun is wielded while there is no other thing in hands

-- Determinism: Fix pending mounts to have deterministic iteration order
-	- E.g. make it a map and iterate by entity GUID

 - Melee combat
 	- Primary and secondary attacks for knives